Barry Stern (art dealer): Gallerist

+The former Barry Stern Galleries in Glenmore Road, Paddington, is now owned by Dominic Maunsell and Graham Wickes and operates as the Maunsell Wickes Gallery.

 Oral history

 The National Library of Australia hold the 1986 recordings of interviews of Stern by Barbara Blackman, the former wife of artist Charles Blackman.
 In these oral histories he speaks about his Jewish family background, his childhood in Sydney, anti-semitism, World War II, working as a theatre and art critic, founding the Barry Stern Galleries, his involvement in the Poetry Society of New South Wales, the art scene in Sydney in 1960s, his work as a gallery owner and art dealer, numerous Australian painters, his private collection, art framing, and other Australian art collectors.
 The NLA hold another set of interviews undertaken by Ross Steele in 2009.